Psykotikism/Mutant_Tanks/INFORMATION.md

 			// The Mutant Tank has this many chances out of 100.0% to spawn.
 			// Note: Clones, respawned Mutant Tanks, randomized Tanks, and Mutant Tanks spawned through the Mutant Tanks menu are not affected.
+			// Note: If each enabled Mutant Tank has less than 100% chance of spawning, then every enabled Mutant Tank that has a 1% or higher chance of spawning will have an equal chance to spawn.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// --
 			// Minimum: 0.0 (No chance)